elilieberman/COVID19_Activity/README.md

 # COVID19_Activity
 1. Python Script with visuals for live Tracking COVID19 confirmed, recovered and mortality stats.  <br />
-2. Using the URL's from the three HUMDATA.org files, complete Confirmed, Recvered and Death stats are provided after merging the live data. <br /> <br />
+2. Using the URL's from the three HUMDATA.org files, complete Confirmed, Recovered and Death stats are provided after merging the live data. <br />
 The HUMDATA is deduped and aggregated "per day" for proper time series frequency/spacing. <br />
 3. The WORLDBANK URL provides country population data, to give context to the raw COVID case data, i.e. what the numbers mean as a percentage of the respective country population. <br />
 4. The 5 day rolling mean, is provided for the Country Trend visual (dual axis of actual v. rolling mean) <br />